Usual interstitial pneumonia

 Markedly enlarged right atrium and right ventricle of the heart; increased RT to LT ventricular ratio >1.
 Deviated interventricular septum towards the left side.
 Moderate pericardial effusion measuring 1.8 cm in maximum thickness.
 Prominent pulmonary trunk (3 cm) with mildly dilated pulmonary arteries.
 Markedly dilated hepatic veins.

 Enlarged liver with diffuse decreased matrix attenuation associated with markedly enlarged hepatic veins.
 Marked hydrops of the gall bladder.
-Small volume ascites in Morrison’s pouch, perihepatic and perisplenic regions.Mild diffuse truncal subcutaneous oedema.
+Small volume ascites in Morrison’s pouch, perihepatic and perisplenic regions.Mild diffuse truncal subcutaneous edema.
 Diffuse mesenteric congestion.
 Left renal middle calyceal stone measuring 7mm.